+PREGNANT AND WORKING

 Pregnant & Working

+State of Maryland Commission on Civil Rights

 Know Your Rights!

 If you are pregnant, you have a legal right to a reasonable accommodation if your pregnancy causes or contributes to a disability and the accommodation does not impose an undue hardship on your employer.
-State Government Article, §20-609(b)
+State Government

 What Does That Mean?